Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 To do this, select or add a new, empty track.
 Give it a sensible name; I'm prone to calling such tracks "MIDI TRIGGER", all caps, so that it stands out as something special.
 I also like to set the track color to either white or black, while all the actual music tracks are assorted shades of red, blue, green, and so on.

 Now select an empty `Instrument` slot in the upper right.
-Since you do not want any sound generated you need to make sure no instrument is assign to that slot.
+Since you do not want any sound generated you need to make sure no actual instrument is assign to that slot.

 With that unassigned-instrument slot selected go down to the bottom and select the "Instrument Settings" tab.
 Click on "Ext.
 MIDI" and select a device.
 For example, "01.
 Internal MIDI".
 (Your choices will depend on what's available on your machine.)

 While still on that tab you can, if you like, name this "instrument"; it says "Untitled Instrument" by default but you can click on that and edit it.
 Maybe call it "MIDI TRIGGER".
 Now you can see this name up in the instrument panel up top.

 With that no-sound instrument selected go to your MIDI TRIGGER track and enter notes.
-When you play the song these notes will be sent out on the external MIDI device you assigned the no-sound instrument.
+When you play the song these notes will be sent out on the external MIDI device you assigned to the no-sound instrument.

-By the way, you can assign an external MIDI device to any instrument you like and have tracks that both make sounds for the song while also sending matching notes to an external device.
+By the way, you can assign an external MIDI device to any instrument you like and have tracks that both make sounds for the song while also sending those notes to an external device.
 For my purposes I like keeping the MIDI triggering instrument separate because I do not intend it to mirror any specific instrument and this way I can change the triggering notes without altering the sound of the song.

 The trigger notes can be any value you like (since they are not being heard).
 It's useful, though, to work out some kind of naming scheme to help identify what different notes are meant to do.
-In the case of the video for "TR3", one octave (starting at C4) was used to alter video images placed in assorted grid locations on the right side of the screen.
-Notes in another octave (at C5) altered the left side of the screen, and so on.
+For example,  one octave (starting at C4) could be was used to alter video images placed in assorted grid locations on the right side of the screen.
+Notes in another octave (at C5) might alter the left side of the screen, and so on.
+(We'll see later on that there are other ways to organize you notes and handlers, such as using channel and MIDI device name.)

-You may need a chart of some kind to map note names to note values.
+Depending on the complexity of your sketch you may want a chart of some kind to map note names to note values.
 Renoise, for example, displays notes as letters and octave; you see "C4" instead of "48".

 With the current state of the demo sketch you need to limit the notes to the values C4, D4, and E4 (since those are the only handlers defined so far).
 As written, these handlers will show the color white when the note velocity is 100% (i.e. 127).
 If you enter the notes using a velocity-sensitive keyboard (such as the handy QuNexus) then you can get a variety of velocity values below the maximum.
 If you are entering them by hand (using perhaps you computer's "Z", "X", and "C" keys) you can go back and [edit the velocity](http://tutorials.renoise.com/wiki/Pattern_Editor#Sub-Note_Columns) of each note (which are, by default, the maximum).